 - Shear Airflow – I see this issue at my own home.
 We have a U-shaped patio with the fireplace on the open end.
 Airflow deposits leaves in the corners of the patio and airflow across the front of the firebox will occasionally draw smoke and ash out.
 This is wind shear and should be addressed with a firebox screen or perhaps a smaller firebox opening.

-That’s an overview of how I addressed what I observed this summer.
+That’s an overview of how I addressed what I observed of the fireplace smoke control this summer.
 Our product is engineered correctly, since every site has its own limitations, Round Grove’s material warranty excludes chimney draw performance or smoke from rolling out the front of the firebox opening.
 The contractor and homeowner must identify site-specific limitations that might influence chimney draw, but there are several alternative solutions to address these limitations:

 - Size the firebox based on air flow and wind shear—build a test fire on-site and watch how the smoke behaves

 - Round Grove recommends chimney height at least 24” taller than any nearby structure

 - A firebox screen can inhibit wind shear

 - If seasoned wood is not available or if the amount of smoke from seasoned wood is unacceptable, then Round Grove recommends a gas log option or a gas burner feature

 - Alternatively, a chimney cap fan or duct fan will induce a stronger draw, but again this degree of engineering may not overcome poor fire craft.